berkinkinay/Developer-Portfolio/README.md

 ## MIT ⚖️

 ## `Developer Side (Upcoming features)`💫

-Not: This is for now...
-I am going to add new features and also new techs in it,
-     mobile view, mobile navbar and new animations.
+This is for now...
+I am going to add new features and also new techs in it, mobile view, mobile navbar and new animations.

 ### `dev`
 Berkin Kınay 👤